JeasonWong/R2Assistant/README.md

 ##### run command

-`./gradlew sweepR2`
+if you want to scan all of sub modules, run `./gradlew sweepR2`

+if you want to scan specified module, run `./gradlew sweepR2 -PmoduleName=${subModuleName}`

 #### TODO

-- support add parameter to scan specified module.
+- ~~support add parameter to scan specified module.~~
 - support @BindViews.
 - support @OnClick.
 - ...